Hypomanic Episode Vs. Manic Episode - The Main Differences

 Causes of bipolar disorder

-The exact cause of bipolar disorder is still unknown, but experts believe that it is likely due to multiple factors.
+As with many mental health conditions, the exact cause of bipolar disorder is still unknown; but experts believe that multiple factors likely play a role in its formation.
 There is evidence that suggests that genetics may be at least partially behind the development of bipolar disorder; having a family history of the condition or a known family member living with bipolar disorder may increase your chances of experiencing it yourself.
 Likewise, environmental factors may also influence a person’s individual risk level.

 Challenges with diagnosis and early detection